albertvisser/scripts/readme.rst

 **scriptlib.py**

-    ``invoke`` functions for working with my scriptlet collection, a.k.a. my attempt to keep all my short scripts version-controlled without having to add them each to the repo individually
+    ``invoke`` functions for working with my scriptlet collection, a.k.a. my attempt to keep all my short scripts version-controlled without having to add them each to the repo individually.
+    The idea behind this is to start with building the script and when it's small or simple enough, add it to the scriptlib instead of committing it seperately.

 **session.py**